bianca9901/cheers-quiz/README.md

 ![Logo](documentation/logo.png)

 ## About
 Cheers Quiz is a website that allows users to learn or polish their language skills.
-This quiz is for anyone who wants to be able to have a toast on 10 different languages by saying "Cheers".
+This quiz is for anyone who wants to be able to have a toast in 10 different languages by saying "Cheers".

 The site can be accessed by this [link](https://bianca9901.github.io/cheers-quiz/)